Mountain Jews: 1600s–1800s: "The Jewish Valley"

 By the early 17th century, Mountain Jews formed many small settlements throughout the mountain valleys of Dagestan.
 One valley, located 10 km south of Derbent, close to the shore of the Caspian Sea, was predominantly populated by Mountain Jews.
-Their Muslim neighbors called this area "Jewish Valley".
-The Jewish Valley grew to be a semi-independent Jewish state, with its spiritual and political center located in its largest settlement of Aba-Sava (1630–1800).
-The valley prospered until the end of the 18th century, when its settlements were brutally destroyed in the war between Sheikh-Ali-Khan, who swore loyalty to the Russian Empire, and Surkhai-Khan, the ruler of Kumukh.
-Many Mountain Jews were slaughtered, with survivors escaping to Derbent where they received the protection of Fatali Khan, the ruler of Quba Khanate.
+Their Muslim neighbors called this area the 'Jewish Valley'.
+The 'Jewish Valley' grew to be a semi-independent Jewish state, with its spiritual and political center located in its largest settlement of Aba-Sava (1630–1800).
+The valley prospered until the end of the 18th century, when its settlements were brutally destroyed in the war between Shaykh Ali Khan, who swore loyalty to the Russian Empire, and Surkhay II, the khan of Kumukh.
+Many Mountain Jews were slaughtered, with survivors escaping to Derbent where they received the protection of Fath-Ali, Khan of Quba.

 In Chechnya, Mountain Jews partially assimilated into Chechen society by forming a Jewish teip, the Zhugtii.
-In Chechen society, ethnic minorities residing in areas demographically dominated by Chechens have the option of forming a teip in order to properly participate in the developments of Chechen society such as making alliances and gaining representation in the Mekhk Khell, a supreme ethnonational council that is occasionally compared to a parliament.
+In Chechen society, ethnic minorities residing in areas demographically dominated by Chechens have the option of forming a teip in order to properly participate in the developments of Chechen society, such as making alliances and gaining representation in the Mekhk Khell, a supreme ethnonational council that is occasionally compared to a parliament.
 Teips of minority-origin have also been made by ethnic Poles, Germans, Georgians, Armenians, Kumyks, Russians, Kalmyks, Circassians, Andis, Avars, Dargins, Laks, Persians, Arabs, Ukrainians and Nogais, with the German teip having been formed as recently as the 1940s when Germans in Siberian exile living among Chechens assimilated.

-Mountain Jews have also settled in the territory of modern Azerbaijan.
-The main Mountain Jewish settlement in Azerbaijan was and remains Qırmızı Qəsəbə, also called Jerusalem of the Caucasus.
+Mountain Jews have also settled in Azerbaijan.
+The main Mountain Jewish settlement in Azerbaijan was and remains Qırmızı Qəsəbə, also called 'the Jerusalem of the Caucasus'.
 In Russian, Qırmızı Qəsəbə was once called Еврейская Слобода (translit.
 Yevreyskaya Sloboda), "Jewish Village"; but during Soviet times it was renamed Красная Слобода (translit.
 Krasnaya Sloboda), "Red Village".

-In the 18th-19th centuries, Mountain Jews resettled from the highland to the coastal lowlands but carried the name "Mountain Jews" with them.
-In the villages (aouls), the Mountain Jews had settled in separate sections.
+In the 18th-19th centuries, Mountain Jews resettled from the highland to the coastal lowlands but carried the name 'Mountain Jews' with them.
+In their fortified villages (auls), the Mountain Jews had settled in separate sections.
 In the lowland towns, they also lived in concentrated neighborhoods, but their dwellings did not differ from those of their neighbors.
 Mountain Jews retained the dress of the highlanders.
 They have continued to follow Jewish dietary laws and affirm their faith in family life.

-In 1902, The New York Times reported that clans of Jewish origin, who maintain many of the customs and the principal forms of religious worship of their ancestors, were discovered in the remote regions of the Eastern Caucasus.
+In 1902, The New York Times reported that clans of Jewish origin, who maintain many of the customs and the principal forms of religious worship of their ancestors, were discovered in the remote regions of the eastern Caucasus.